smyh1989/smyh1989/README.md

 ### 🧠 What I’m focused on

 - Building **end-to-end data analytics projects** (Cyclistic, health datasets, etc.)
-- Applying **SQL, R, and spreadsheets** to solve real-world problems
+- Applying **SQL, Python, R, and spreadsheets** to solve real-world problems
 - Communicating insights clearly for **non-technical stakeholders**
 - Documenting and sharing my work on GitHub and LinkedIn